crimsonsunset/jsg-logger/docs/roadmap.md

 ##### **3. Component Schemes Duplication**
 **File:** `/config/component-schemes.js`
-- Duplicates the same 10 hardcoded CACP components
+- Duplicates the same 10 hardcoded legacy components
 - Should be empty/minimal by default for generic usage

 ##### **4. Hardcoded Legacy Aliases**